kole332/space-tourism-react/README.md

 ## Acknowledgments

-This is a project from Frontend Mentor's [Space tourism website]().
-I came across this project on freecodecamp's video lesson [Create a Design System with CSS]() by Kevin Powell.
+I came across this project on freecodecamp's video lesson [Create a Design System with CSS](https://youtu.be/lRaL-8qZ0mM) by Kevin Powell.
 After completing the project in html, css and js, I'm rebuilding it using Reactjs, Nextjs and Tailwindcss.